anormalperson8/Birthday/README.md

 #### Version 2.0.0
-- Added support to multiple servers
+- Added support to multiple servers.
 - Tried (Keyword: Tried) to make the code a little bit nicer to read.
 Just a *tiny little bit*.
 Still very spaghetti.

+#### Version 2.0.1
+- The `echo` text command has been updated!
+- The `echo` text command has now been split into `echo` and `echo2`.
+- The only difference is if the message is replying another one, `echo` pings the author while `echo2` does not.

 ### [main.py](/main.py)